NICTA/nicta-ner/README.md

-# NICTA Named Entity Recognizer (NER)
+# NICTA Named Entity Recogniser (NER)

-NICTA Named Entity Recogniser is a Java based Named Entity Recogniser which extracts named entities from text, such as Organisation, Location and Person names.
+NICTA Named Entity Recogniser is a rule based Named Entity Recogniser which extracts named entities from text, such as Organisation, Location and Person names.
+It is written in Java.

 ## Contributed by: